CiscoDevNet/terraform-provider-mso/website/docs/r/tenant_policies_bgp_peer_prefix_policy.html.markdown

 * `template_id` - (Required) The unique ID of the tenant policy template.
 * `name` - (Required) The name of the BGP Peer Prefix Policy.
 * `description` - (Optional) The description of the BGP Peer Prefix Policy.
 * `action` - (Optional) The action to take when the maximum number of prefixes is reached.
-Allowed values are log, reject, restart, shutdown.
+Allowed values are `log`, `reject`, `restart`, `shutdown`.
+Defaults to `reject` when unset during creation.
 * `max_number_of_prefixes` - (Optional) The maximum number of prefixes allowed for the BGP peer.
 Valid range: 1-300000.
+Defaults to 20000 when unset during creation.
 * `threshold_percentage` - (Optional) The threshold percentage at which a warning is triggered.
 Valid range: 1-100.
+Defaults to 75 when unset during creation.
 * `restart_time` - (Optional) The time in seconds to wait before restarting the BGP session after reaching the maximum number of prefixes.
 Valid range: 1-65535.
+Defaults to 1 when unset during creation.
 This parameter is only applicable when action is set to restart.

 ## Attribute Reference ##